junaidkaps/paxos_challenge/README.md

 #Paxos Code Challenge for Junaid
 This repository is a submission for the Paxos Code Challenge.
 Instructions and answers to the code challenge questions can be found below.

-## To pull the docker image from Dockerhub and run:
+##Pull image from Dockerhub and Run:
 1. docker pull junaidkaps/paxoschallenge
 2. docker run -d -p 443:443 --name=paxosApp --restart=always --log-opt max-file=2 --log-opt max-size=1k junaidkaps/paxos_challenge